cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

 Hooks in languages other than Python, such as `prettier`, run in isolated environments managed by pre-commit.
-To upgrade these hooks, use the [autoupdate](https://pre-commit.com/#pre-commit-autoupdate) command:
+To upgrade these hooks, use the [autoupdate][pre-commit autoupdate] command:

 ```console
 $ nox --session=pre-commit -- autoupdate